ChristosTrimas/machine-learning-algorithms/README.md

 # machine-learning-algorithms
-This is a repository to try some of the known machine learning using pre made libraries of tensorflow,keras,pandas etc. Everything is written in python3 and a virtual enviroment using Anaconda was made.
+This is a repository to try some of the known machine learning using pre made libraries of tensorflow,keras,pandas etc, or implementing them myself.The .py files are written in python3 and the .m files are written in MatLab2019.

----Soon I will try to implement some of the algorithms my self in Matlab or Python.